-You will urinate in a special urinal or toilet with a machine that has a measuring device.
+You will urinate in a urinal or toilet fitted with a machine that has a measuring device.

 You will be asked to begin urinating after the machine has started.
-When you finish, the machine will create a report for your health care provider.
+When you finish, the machine will make a report for your health care provider.

-Your health care provider may ask you to temporarily stop taking medications that can affect the test results.
+Your provider may ask you to temporarily stop taking medicines that can affect the test results.

 The test involves normal urination, so you should not experience any discomfort.

 This test is useful in evaluating the function of the urinary tract.
-Usually, a patient having this test will report urination that is too slow.
+In most cases, a person having this test will report urination that is too slow.

 Results are compared with your symptoms and physical exam.
-A result that may need treatment in one patient may not need treatment in another patient.
+A result that may need treatment in one person may not need treatment in another person.